ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 RIV workflow for network equipment is organized around a simple use case where a network operator wishes to verify the integrity of software installed in specific, fielded devices.
-This use case implies several components:
+A normative taxonomy of terms is given in {{I-D.ietf-rats-architecture}}, but as a reminder, this use case implies several roles and objects:

 1. The Attester, the device which the network operator wants to examine.